Code Your Way into Spring! Reserve your spot by February 10th - courses are filling fast!

 Class Description:

-The ACSL is the longest running computer science contest in the United States since 1978.
-Since 2020 the contest is open to people online worldwide through KTBYTE.
-This club will allow students to review material, receive live instructions practicing historical contests, and participate together as a team in KTBYTE.
+The American Computer Science League (ACSL) is the longest running computer science contest in the United States since 1978.
+Since 2020 the contest has been open to people online around the world.
+This prep course will allow students to review material, receive live instructions practicing past contests, and participate together as a team through KTBYTE.

 Prerequisites: